file9.ai

 MetricValueNote

-PopulationNo permanent inhabitantsPersonnel operate airfield/weather station
+PopulationNo permanent inhabitantsPersonnel maintain the island.

-Refined petroleum consumption8,000 bbl/dayEstimated for 2023
+Refined Petroleum Consumption8,000 bbl/dayEstimated for 2023.